 Understanding which faults are likely to slip is the key for anticipating large aftershocks.

-In new research, scientists Margarita Segou and Tom Parsons, use visualisation techniques normally applied in chromosome sequencing to illustrate fault potential with hundreds of thousands of stress values used to characterize fault potential.
+In new research, scientists Margarita Segou and Tom Parsons use visualisation techniques normally applied in chromosome sequencing to illustrate fault potential, with hundreds of thousands of stress values used to characterise fault potential.